canonical/grafana-agent-k8s-operator/README.md

 ## Usage

-Create a Juju model for your operators, say "cos"
+Create a Juju model for your operators, say "cos":

 ```bash
 juju add-model cos